1994 Bolivia earthquake: Description

-Implications

-Pressures and temperatures at the depth of 200 to 400 miles are so great that rock should not undergo frictional sliding processes that produce earthquakes on faults at lesser depths, and the physics of deep-focus earthquakes remains a field of research investigation.
-The 1994 Bolivia earthquake was notable in that it excited a wide variety of Earth normal modes due to its large magnitude and depth, which were among the first to be recorded by digital very broadband global seismographs.

 Effects

-There are unconfirmed reports that five people were killed in Peru's Arequipa and Cuzco provinces.
+There were unconfirmed reports of five people killed in Peru's Arequipa and Cuzco provinces.
 Three deaths from Arequipa Province were attributed to a landslide while the other two in Cuzco Province died from falling debris or a heart attack.
 Many more were injured in landslides in other parts of southern Peru.
-In Cochabamba, La Paz and Oruro, the windows of many tall structures shattered.
-Light damage to buildings was reported in Arica, Chile, and Manaus, Brazil, although all these claims have not been verified.
+In Cochabamba, La Paz and Oruro, the windows in many tall structures shattered.
+There were unverified claims of buildings damaged in Arica, Chile, and Manaus, Brazil.
 Limited damage to buildings was reported in São Paulo, Brazil, and Toronto, Canada, as well.
 In Chile, the tremors caused panic among residents of major cities, driving them out of buildings.
-The earthquake also disrupted power and communication services.

-Due to the earthquake's great depth, it was felt at places extremely far from its epicenter.
+It also disrupted power and communication services.
+Due to the earthquake's great depth, it was felt at places far from its epicenter.
 A geologist with the US Geological Survey described the effects in Los Angeles, California, as a "very gentle motion".
 Similar effects were observed in Sioux Falls, Sioux City, Minneapolis, and Omaha in the United States.